Discover the French phrase "Qu'est-ce que c'est"

-This include a full explanation of what it is and how you can use it in a normal conversation with an audio example.
-Along with the cool informations we added like dialogue example, slow pronunciation audio and more!
+Get prepared to find out all the things you want to know about the basic sentence "Qu'est-ce que c'est ?".
+This include a complete explanation of what it is and how you can use it in everyday life with an audio example.
+Together with the cool stuff we sprinkled like dialogue example, synonyms, slow pronunciation audio and more!

 Definition